 Under this provision, the proposed immigration reform bill will;

-C. Create a workable program to meet the needs of America’s agricultural industry, when American workers are not available to fill open positions.
+C. Create a workable program to meet the needs of America’s agricultural industry, particularly when American workers are not available to fill open positions.
+Furthermore, this solution would ensure that labor shortages are addressed efficiently.

 E. Protect workers by ensuring strong labor protections; and,